wangyf/wangyf.github.io/_pages/home.md

 #### **About me**

-I'm a research scientist at [<span style="color:dodgerblue;font-weight:bold">Verisk Extreme Event Solution (used to be Air Worldwide)</span>](https://www.air-worldwide.com/).
+I'm a Senior Research Scientist (Lead, Data Science and Business Intelligence Generalist) at [<span style="color:dodgerblue;font-weight:bold">Verisk Extreme Event Solution (used to be Air Worldwide)</span>](https://www.air-worldwide.com/).
 I now work on seismic hazard forecast (PSHA and PFDHA).
 I used to study the earthquake rupture dynamic and earthquake ground-motion and fault-displacement hazard via high-performance computing
   </div>

 <div class="col-md-6">